Title I Annual Meeting

 What programs/supports are in place to help my child?

-Extended Learning Time (ELT) - an additional 50 minutes each day of specifically focused instruction.
+Extended Learning Time (ELT) – an additional 50 minutes each day of specific focused instruction in reading and math

 An Academic Coach